Limiter in mixing and mastering

 | mixing | Limitation to group tracks, e.g., drums |

-| Mastering | Maximum loudness without clipping |
+| mastering | Maximum loudness without clipping |

 | Broadcast | Compliance with broadcasting standards |